ObjectDB Database Search

 reserves the right to publish new versions (including revisions) of this Agreement from time to time ... the Agreement Steward to a suitable separate entity.
 Each new version of the Agreement ... subject to the version of the Agreement under which it was received.
 In addition, after a new version

-to the shared cache.
-On commit - new and modified entity objects are added to the shared cache.
-JPA ... " property specifies if new data should be added to the cache on commit and on retrieval.
-The property ... .
-BYPASS - cache is not updated with new data.
+and then added to the shared cache.
+On commit : New and modified entities are added to the shared cache ... .storeMode property specifies whether to add new data to the cache on commit and retrieval ... updated with new data.
 CacheStoreMode .
-USE - new data is stored in the cache
+USE : New data is stored in the cache, but only for entities

 BIRT/ODA ObjectDB Driver

-Developers extension.
-To install it: Open the [Install] dialog box by selecting Help Install New Software ... the [ New Data Source] dialog box by right clicking the Data Sources node in the [Data Explorer] window and selecting New Data Source .
-Select ObjectDB Data Source from the list of available
+extension.
+To install it: Open the Install dialog box by selecting Help Install New Software... .
+In ... when using client-server mode.
+ObjectDB/JPA data source To create an ObjectDB data source: Open the New ... and selecting New Data Source .
+Select ObjectDB Data Source from the list of available data source types

 SELECT clause (JPQL / Criteria API)